 User-friendliness, especially for requesters, was one of the things that was significantly emphasized during the project.
 For example, accepting a call by the operator is supported with phone exchange integration.
 As a result, a dialog for entering a new request immediately opens for an incoming call.
 The operator directly sees who is calling, and what the current or open requests of the caller are.
 “The deployment of ITSM methodologies and of the product that supports them has helped us to become highly organized.
 Internally, we currently divide life in IT into the era before ALVAO, and the era with ALVAO,” says Libor Košec, Service Delivery Manager at AWT.

-The project was submitted for routine use on 4th September 2012.
 The configuration database was filled during the course of the project and as of the launch date it contained 13,000 objects (CI) and 88,000 log records (change log).
 A total of 148 requests were submitted in the first 9 workdays alone out of which 124 were resolved within the first several days.
 A satisfaction survey was completed for 6 of these requests i.e. a 4% feedback rate.
 This confirms that the new system was well received by employees and used intensively.